astampoulis/makam-paper-funpearl/makamcode/07-miniml.md

 \begin{versy}
 ``The algebraic datatypes / caused all sorts of trouble \\
 in the previous version / and since it was a double- \\
-blind submission process / people do not know yet \\
+blind submission process / reviewers quite diverse \\
-who the crazy person is / who writes papers in verse.''
+wonder who's the lunatic / who writes papers in verse.''
 \end{versy}

 <!--